stuycs-gh-classrooms/10-nextcs-p01-mechanical-tears/README.md

   **movement()**
   - makes the boss move.
-  - The boss will never go up.
+  - The boss will never move up.
 It will continue to move down until it touches the player(instant death).

 **SHIELDS**